Education in Turkey: Vocational education

 Vocational and technical secondary education involves the institutions that both raise students as manpower in business and other professional areas, prepare them for higher education and meet the objectives of general secondary education.
 Vocational and technical secondary education includes technical education schools for boys, technical education schools for girls, trade and tourism schools, religious education schools, multi-program high schools, special education schools, private education schools and health education schools.
 In the academic year 2001–2002, 821,900 students were being educated and 66,100 teachers were employed in 3,400 vocational and technical secondary education schools.

-According to Article 37 of Vocational Education Lhiaw no 3308, the Ministry of National Education is organizing vocational courses in order to prepare the people who have left the formal education system and do not possess the qualifications required for employment for any vacant positions in the business sector.
+According to Article 37 of Vocational Education Law no 3308, the Ministry of National Education is organizing vocational courses to prepare the people who have left the formal education system and do not possess the qualifications required for employment for any vacant positions in the business sector.
 Based on apprenticeship training programs, the Ministry of National Education pays the insurance premiums against occupational accidents, sicknesses during the vocational period and other sicknesses of participants attending courses in relation to their occupation.
 These participants may take experienced apprenticeship exams after the education they have received and the work they have performed are evaluated according to the Regulations for Evaluating the Certificates and Diplomas in Apprenticeship and Vocational Training.

 People who work in the 109 branches mentioned in Law no 3308, have finished primary education and are below the age of 14 may receive training as candidate apprentices or apprentices.
-Law no 4702 gives apprenticeship training opportunity to those over 19.
-The period of apprentice training changes between 2–4 years depending on the nature of vocations.
+Law no 4702 gives apprenticeship training opportunities to those over 19.
+The apprenticeship training lasts between 2–4 years depending on the nature of vocations.

-Adolescents who have not attended the formal education system or left the system at any stage may take the experienced apprenticeship exam after 1 year of adaptation training, provided they had reached the age of 16 at the date when the said profession was included in the coverage of law.
-Those at the age of 18 may directly take the experienced apprenticeship exam, if a certificate is provided to prove that he/she is working in the related profession.
+Adolescents who have not attended the formal education system or left the system at any stage may take the experienced apprenticeship exam after 1 year of adaptation training, provided they had reached the age of 16 at the date when the said profession was included in the coverage of the law.
+Those at the age of 18 may directly take the experienced apprenticeship exam if a certificate is provided to prove that he/she is working in the related profession.

-Those who graduate from vocational and technical secondary education institutions or from vocational and technical schools and institutions may take proficiency exam in their own professions.
+Those who graduate from vocational and technical secondary education institutions or vocational and technical schools and institutions may take proficiency exams in their professions.

-Graduates of technical high school or of 4-year programs in vocational and technical schools and institutions are given a certificate to start businesses with the privileges and responsibilities of a proficiency certificate.
+Graduates of technical high school or 4-year programs in vocational and technical schools and institutions are given a certificate to start businesses with the privileges and responsibilities of a proficiency certificate.
 In 2001, 248,400 apprentices were being educated and 5,100 teachers were employed in 345 vocational training centers.